Brand Safety: The Ultimate Guide

 Define what brand safety means for you

-The IAB and other organizations have outlined the industry standard definition of brand safety.
+The IAB and other organisations have outlined the industry standard definition.
 But it is imperative you establish your own definition.
 This is important because brand safety, unlike other measurements, is subjective.

 Take the list of toxic content mentioned earlier; what could be taboo for your brand may be fine for another.
 A gaming company may have very different contextual tolerances compared to a kid’s app producer.